 Environmental Science is a multidisciplinary subject exploring the processes that control and impact on the wide range of habitats, ecosystems and environments on Earth.

-Environmental Science is taught jointly by the Departments of Geography and Animal and Plant Sciences.
+Environmental Science is taught jointly by the Department of Geography and the School of Biosciences.
 Both departments undertake research at the frontiers of the discipline, so you’ll be taught by experts in their fields.
 You can tailor your degree to suit your interests, studying modules across the environmental sciences.
-You’ll have the opportunity to undertake fieldwork and explore areas such as global environmental change, biosciences, geoscience, and environmental quality and technology.
+You’ll have the opportunity to undertake fieldwork and explore themes such as global environmental change, biosciences, geoscience, and environmental quality and technology.